Dubbo RAAF Stores Depot: Development of site during World War II

 The declaration of World War II in September 1939 led to Australia's involvement and to the systematic expansion of defence sites which had begun in the mid-1930s.
-The construction of prefabricated and pre-cut structures is consistent with the rapid increase in military facilities around Australia which followed the Japanese attack on Pearl Harbour and America's entry into the war.
+The construction of prefabricated and pre-cut structures is consistent with the rapid increase in military facilities around Australia which followed the Japanese attack on Pearl Harbor and America's entry into the war.
 Australian concerns as to the safety of Australian territory were borne out when Darwin was bombed by the Japanese in February 1942.

 The RAAF operated ten stores depots around Australia during World War II and Dubbo was one of two within NSW.
 Its siting at Dubbo is important for illustrating the military decision to locate training and maintenance depots well inland, away from coastal areas and carrier-borne aircraft.
 Several sites in inland NSW were surveyed in February 1942, and in April Dubbo was chosen in preference to Orange and Parkes.
 The Commonwealth Government bought the state forestry land from the NSW Government in 1943 for A£1,911.
 Dubbo was well sited within the triangle formed by the "Strategic Land Corridors" between Bourke, Sydney and Melbourne, and was also located conveniently to the "Brisbane Line" (running from Brisbane to Melbourne or from Brisbane to Adelaide).
 In December 1942 the RAAF Stores Depot No. 5 (renamed No. 6) was formed at Waterloo, Sydney, before being quickly moved to Dubbo.
 Stores Depot No.5 was never built.
 Stores Depots 1-4 were located in the suburbs of the capital cities.
 Like the Dubbo base, Stores Depots 7 and 10 were located well inland to support training and maintenance functions.
 Stores Depots 8, 9, and 11 supported operational units in the northern areas of Australia.